hexie1995/Sequential-Link-Prediction/Readme.md

 Running `example.py` (which contain two functions) will generate two AUC scores, accordingly with the partially observed case and the completely unobserved case in the paper.

 ### To run the full Ensemble-Sequential Experiments

+Running the experiments will take a while depending on your hardware.
+In particular, both E-LSTM-D and T-SBM could be a bit slow even for smaller networks.

 We describe the process for the partially observed case, the completely unobserved case is done in the exact same setting, but with slightly different names.
 To run the full Ensemble-Sequential experiment.
 You have to first: